charlielor/blt2/docs/usersGuide.md

 ![Receiving](usersGuide/receiving.png)

 ### <a name="newShipper"></a>Creating a new Shipper
 Going to the receiving page (/receiving) will automatically prompt you to select a Shipper.
-From here, you can click on "Add new Shipper" to create a new Shipper.
+From here, you can click "Add new Shipper" to create a new Shipper.

 Once the new Shipper has been created, the list will automatically update to include the newly created Shipper.